Table of contents: Installation ↓ Examination ↓

 Installation

-When installing a new thermostat, the smaller diameter gasket should face the engine.
+When installing a new thermostat, its smaller diameter sealing gasket should face the engine.

-On a six-cylinder engine, the vent valve on the outer ring of the thermostat must be facing up (see illustration 8.0a).
+On a six-cylinder engine, the vent valve on the outer ring of the thermostat should be facing upwards (see illustration 8.0a).

-14. Replace the O-ring with a new one.
+14. Replace the sealing ring with a new one.

-15. Tighten the bolts on the thermostat housing or on the water pump housing with a torque of 10 Nm.
+15. Tighten the bolts on the thermostat housing or on the water pump housing to a torque of 10 Nm.

 Examination

-The thermostat can be tested with a thermometer.
-The thermostat should begin to open when the coolant temperature is approximately 87°C. At about 102°C, the thermostat should open fully.
-The length of the opening stroke of the thermostat is 7-8 mm.
+The thermostat can be checked for proper operation using a thermometer.
+The thermostat should begin to open at a coolant temperature of approximately 87°C. At a temperature of approximately 102°C, the thermostat should be fully open.
+The opening stroke of the thermostat is 7-8 mm.

 16. Remove the thermostat.

-17. Dip the thermostat in a container of water and heat the water.
+17. Place the thermostat in a container of water and heat the water.

-18. See if the thermostat begins to open when the water is heated to a temperature of 87°C. During this test, it is impossible to achieve full opening of the thermostat, because. water boils at a temperature of 100°C, but if the thermostat is working, you can see how it continues to open.
+18. Check to see if the thermostat starts to open when the water heats up to 87°C. It is impossible to fully open the thermostat during this test, as the water boils at 100°C, but if the thermostat is working properly, you will see it continue to open.